 From its beginnings as a student-directed brass and percussion ensemble formed with instruments from a discontinued community band, Concert Band rose to its current position of prestige with deAlbuquerque through the influential directorships of Carlo Sperati (1905-1943), Weston Noble (1948-1973), and Frederick Nyline (1973-2011).

 Throughout its long history, Concert Band has enjoyed performance opportunities in the United States, Western Europe, and Japan.
 In 2013, the band toured Iceland and Norway, nearly 100 years after its first Norwegian tour.
 The ensemble tours every year, with international travel every four years.
-The 2015 season takes the band from Minnesota to California and Arizona.
 The next international tour year is 2017.